Mary Cassatt: Relationship with Degas

 Edgar Degas, Mary Cassatt Seated, Holding Cards, c.
 1880–1884, oil on canvas, 74 × 60 cm, National Portrait Gallery, Washington DC.
 NPG.84.34 Cassatt hated it later and wrote to her dealer Paul Durand-Ruel in 1912 or 1913 that "I don't want anyone to know that I posed for it."

 Cassatt and Degas had a long period of collaboration.
 The two painters had studios close together, Cassatt at 19, rue Laval, Degas at 4, rue Frochot, less than a five-minute walk apart, and Degas developed the habit of looking in at Cassatt's studio and offering her advice and helping her gain models.

 They had much in common: they shared similar tastes in art and literature, came from affluent backgrounds, had studied painting in Italy, and both were independent, never marrying.
-The degree of intimacy between them cannot be assessed now, as no letters survive, but it is unlikely they were in a relationship, given their conservative social backgrounds and strong moral principles.
+The degree of intimacy between them cannot be assessed now, as no letters survive, but it is unlikely they were in a sexual relationship, given their conservative social backgrounds and strong adherence to the prevalent notions of sexual morality at the time.
 Several of Vincent van Gogh's letters attest to Degas' sexual self-constraint.
 Degas introduced Cassatt to pastel and engraving, both of which Cassatt quickly mastered, while for her part, Cassatt was instrumental in helping Degas sell his paintings and promoting his reputation in America.

 Both regarded themselves as figure painters, and the art historian George Shackelford suggests they were influenced by the art critic Louis Edmond Duranty's appeal in his pamphlet The New Painting for a revitalization in figure painting: "Let us take leave of the stylized human body, which is treated like a vase.
 What we need is the characteristic modern person in his clothes, in the midst of his social surroundings, at home or out in the street."